Specialty units & clubs

 The talent of Drill Team is considered a showpiece of the nation’s oldest private military college.
 The team is a perennial powerhouse in U.S. college and university drill competitions.

-The Regimental Color Guard, one of the duties of Drill Company, is comprised of eight standard bearers who carry the colors of the United States of America, the State of Vermont, the country’s four armed services, the Coast Guard and Norwich University.
+The Regimental Color Guard, one of the duties of Drill Company, is comprised of eight standard bearers who carry the colors of the United States of America, the State of Vermont, the country’s five armed services and Norwich University.
 Two honor guards accompany the standard bearers.

 Gov. Thomas B. Salmon recognized the Regimental Color Guard in 1975 as “The Official Color Guard of the State of Vermont.”